 Visiting Kouri Island without a car is possible, but it is not smooth for most short trips.
 Public transport connections are limited, and combining Kouri Island with Churaumi Aquarium and Cape Manzamo in one day is difficult independently.

-If Kouri Island is a priority and you do not drive, a northern Okinawa bus tour is usually the simplest option.
+If Kouri Island is a priority and you do not drive, a northern Okinawa private tour is usually the simplest option.

 Can you go to Okinawa beaches without a car?